sail-sg/envpool/README.md

 ## Supported Environments

-We're in the progress of open-sourcing all available envs from our internal version, stay tuned.
+We are in the progress of open-sourcing all available envs from our internal version.
+Stay tuned.

 - [x] Atari via ALE
 - [ ] Single/Multi players Vizdoom